toitlang/jaguar/README.md

 ``` sh
 jag firmware update
 ```

+Updating the firmware will uninstall all containers and stop running applications, so those have to be transfered to the device again after the update.

 # Visual Studio Code
 The Toit SDK used by Jaguar comes with support for [Visual Studio Code](https://code.visualstudio.com/download).